Business Analytics - Online

 I have carefully designed my videos to improve your study time, and I think that you will enjoy them.
 The lecture videos are delivered asynchronously, meaning that you do not have to be behind your computer at any specified time to hear my lectures.
 You can study when you are most productive!
 These videos are provided in "mp4" format and can be played directly from most browsers, and they are available as podcasts (on iTunes).
 See my "Videos, Podcasts, iTunes" webpage for more information.
 I think that you will enjoy these lecture videos.

 Through my use of a variety of electronic technologies and a very organized easy-to-use LMS, you will see that I am very dedicated to making your learning productive and efficient.
 You can be successful in this course if you study the materials, watch the videos (often more than once), do all assignments on time, and ask questions whenever you do not understand something.

 The "Course Calendar" webpage shows dates and topics for this course.

 About a week before the class begins, I will send you a "Welcome" email that provides details and course access information, including how to access Moodle and a small pre-course assignment.
 I send this email to your email addresses on record with the Registrar, so watch for this email and remember that you may need to check your “junk” mailbox.

-"Statistical Techniques in Business & Economics," 15th Ed., Douglas A. Lind, William G. Marchal, and Samuel A. Wathen, McGraw Hill Irwin, 2012.
-ISBN 978-0-07-340180-5.
-The 13th, 14th, or 16th editions will also work.
+"Statistical Techniques in Business & Economics," 17th Ed., Douglas A. Lind, William G. Marchal, and Samuel A. Wathen, McGraw Hill Irwin, 2018.
+ISBN 978-1259666360.
+The 13th, 14th, 15th, or 16th editions will also work.
 I recommend getting the version that best suits your budget.
 This textbook is a good reference textbook, and it also provides many solved problems.
 Note: no special DVDs or software keys are required, just the textbook.